Hybrid powered feed barge generates ‘fantastic’ results

 In what is believed to be a first in Scottish salmon farming, Scottish Sea Farms is piloting a bespoke hybrid power system aboard one of its feed barges, dramatically reducing fuel consumption, carbon emissions and operating costs.

-The initiative, at the company's Spelve farm on Mull, is part of Scottish Sea Farms' drive to make its activities more sustainable and contribute to the Scottish Government's ambition to be net zero by 2045.
+The initiative, at the company's Spelve farm on Mull, just off the west coast of Scotland is part of Scottish Sea Farms' drive to make its activities more sustainable and contribute to the Scottish Government's ambition to be net zero by 2045.

 During lower demand, the hybrid takes over, remaining on 24/7 to power comparatively low loads such as environmental logging systems and lights.